mgba-emu/gbatek/index.md

 electronics attached to it, the actual switch/sensor is located in the SD card socket (ie. the LOCK works much like the write-protect tabs on audio tapes, video tapes, and floppy discs).

+Card detect can be an actual switch (however, some sockets are simply having dual contacts for Pin 3 (GND), one being GND, and the other becoming GNDed when a cartridge is inserted).